Duck-Pass/docs/README.md

 ![App's architecture](img/architecture.png)

-The client side is a web server hosted on Netlify.
-We have two environments on Netlify, one for pre-production (duckpass.ch) and the production one (duckpass.ch).
+The web client is hosted on Netlify.
+We have two environments on Netlify, one for preproduction: https://staging.duckpass.ch and one for the production: https://duckpass.ch.

-It's an application built using React and TypeScript, primarily allowing the user to access their data, and also enabling us to secure the data before it's sent to the server.
+The application is built using Vite + React and Typescript, this main purpose of the application is to enable the user to decrypt or encrypt their data and access them.

+The server application never knows which data it is sending or receiving as everything is always encrypted by the web client.

-The user's encrypted information is sent to the API (hosted on Heroku) through a secure channel.
-The endpoint that retrieves the data will send it to another part of the Python code, which then stores it in the PostgreSQL database.
+Precisely, The user's encrypted information is sent to the API (hosted on Heroku) through a secure channel (HTTPS).
+The endpoint that retrieves the data will then process the data and store it in the database (PostgreSQL).

 # Project Management